iotaledger/tips/text/0000-local-snapshot-file-format/0000-local-snapshot-file-format.md

 * Is all the information to startup a node from the local snapshot available with the described format?
 * Can we get rid of the spent addresses or do we still need to keep them?
-* Can we just use a byte for the index or do we need to use something different?
+* Are the sizes of the count denotations for the arrays sensible?
 * Do we need to account for different types of outputs already? (we currently only have them deposit to addresses)